The University takes an active role in supporting the local community through involvement in various initiatives and projects including:

 Many members of staff are volunteers with local charities and community groups.
 In addition many also serve as governors at local schools and colleges.
 If your school or college has vacancies on its board please contact us to see if we have a member of staff who might be suitable.
 Please contact Jayne Amos on 01484 472982 or email firstname.lastname@example.org.

-For while now the University’s China Office have been supporting a charity called the China Children and Teenagers' Foundation (CCTF).
+The University and its China Office support a charity called the China Children and Teenagers' Foundation (CCTF).
 The purpose of CCTF is to care for, foster, and educate children and teenagers in China and to assist the government in improving the children and teenagers' education and welfare conditions.

 Our University has a growing connection with China and it is our goal to work with our China Office to put something back into grass-roots education there.
-It’s easy to think that China is a large, rich country, but its rate of growth is leaving some families and young people in small towns and villages behind as their parents move to find work in the big cities, so this is our chance to help out in a small way.
+It is easy to think that China is a large, rich country, but its rate of growth is leaving some families and young people in rural villages behind as their parents move to find work in the big cities, so this is our chance to help out in a small way.